idfp/go-stealer/README.md

 # Golang Credential Stealer
 Demonstration of gaining access into cookies & login credentials.
 Currently only supports firefox & chrome, planning to support edge but i have no interest in any other browser since the main purpose of this repo is just as demonstration.

+Special thanks to [@lclevy](https://github.com/lclevy) for their implementation of credential decrypting, all algorithms I use for decrypting firefox login credentials are just replica of [Firepwd](https://github.com/lclevy/firepwd).
+I just rewrite it completely in go.

 Please note that any illegal action related to this program is highly discouraged, it is user's resposibility for anything done with this distribution and has nothing to do with me.

 > Currently only windows is supported, and older version of firefox / chrome might be incompatible (this is intentional since most people don't use older browser anyway).